 Gymnast, actress and motivational speaker Cathy Rigby was born on December 12, 1952, in Los Alamitos, California.
 The world first met Rigby as the 15-year-old girl who became the first American woman to win a medal in the World Gymnastics competition.
 Performing at the 1968 Summer Olympics in Mexico City and the 1972 Games in Munich, she captured the hearts of millions and popularized the sport of gymnastics in the United States.

 Rigby fell in love with gymnastics at an early age.
 Inspired by the balance beam and set of uneven bars her father built for her in the backyard, she devoted her childhood to gymnastics under the guidance of her coach, Bud Marquette.
-Rigby has earned 12 international medals, eight of them gold, and was named one of America's Most Influential Women in Sports by ABC-TV's Wide World of Sports.
+Over the course of her gymnastics career, Rigby earned 12 international medals, eight of them gold, and was named one of America's Most Influential Women in Sports by ABC-TV's Wide World of Sports.

-In 1994, Cathy and her husband, Tom McCoy, created the McCoy Rigby Series at La Mirada Theatre for the Performing Arts in La Mirada, California.
-As executive producers, they produced theatrical productions and mounted national tours, including the tour of Peter Pan, which received a 1991 Tony Award nomination for Best Revival of a Musical.
+In 1994, Cathy and her second husband, Tom McCoy, created the McCoy Rigby Series at La Mirada Theatre for the Performing Arts in La Mirada, California.
+As executive producers, they mounted theatrical productions and national tours, including the tour of Peter Pan, which received a 1991 Tony Award nomination for Best Revival of a Musical.